Learn important information about waste disposal in the Town of Sedgewick, including recycling and compost information.

 Hardisty Bottle Depot – 4904 – 51 Avenue, Hardisty 780-888-3839 Hardisty Bottle Depot

-- Plastic grocery bags can be returned to the Wild Rose Co-op Food Store.
+- Plastic grocery bags can be returned to/reused at the Wild Rose Co-op Food Store.